Greatest head-to-heads in jumps racing

 After all, their fifth aim is ‘to produce a race programme that is consistently more engaging to punters, fans, the media and racegoers’ and all four of those sections go misty-eyed at the feats of Arkle and Desert Orchid who never had a soft option and did extraordinary things in handicaps.

-Of course, there’s a certain irony about harking back to the days of the old Victor Chandler Chase being a handicap in an article inspired by the modern incarnation of the same race potentially throwing up Shishkin v Energumene.
+Of course, there’s a certain irony about harking back to the days of the old Victor Chandler Chase being a handicap in an article inspired by the modern incarnation of the same race throwing up Shishkin versus Energumene.

 But Desert Orchid v Panto Prince on that sunny January day at Ascot in 1989 was something else.
 Dessie gave 22lb to his game, front-running, rival, but in a tremendous finish amongst a cacophony of crowd roar the people’s champion got up by a head thanks to a late thrust under Simon Sherwood in a mid-season classic.